 How well does your organization collect user satisfaction data?
 Do your users willingly offer you feedback because they know that you’re going to act on it, or do you have a user survey with very low response rates that’s only used for reporting how well you did?

 What about business disruption?
 Do you know which of your services leads to the most lost working time for your users?
 Do you publish this data, along with trends to help your users see the impact of the improvements you’re making?

-If you don’t collect good quality user feedback when you close incidents then maybe it’s time to look at how easy it is for your users to give you the feedback you need to run, and improve, your business.
+If you don’t collect good quality user feedback when you close incidents, then maybe it’s time to look at how easy it is for your users to give you the feedback you need to run, and improve, your business.
 For example, the HappySignals data.

 Stuart Rance is a consultant, trainer, and author with an international reputation as an expert in ITSM and information security.
 He was a lead architect and lead editor for ITIL 4, and the lead author for RESILIA™: Cyber Resilience Best Practice.
 He writes blogs and white papers for many organizations, including his own website.

 Stuart is a lead examiner for ITIL, chief examiner for RESILIA, and an instructor for ITIL, CISSP, and many other topics.
 He develops and delivers custom training courses, and delivers presentations on many topics, for events such as itSMF conferences and for private organizations.